Table of Contents

 - Facilitate communication between workers and management.

-- Assist in training and development of workers.
+- Assist in the training and development of workers.

 - Help to create a more engaged, productive workforce.

-Here’s how Workstatus will help you.
-Also, you can take a live demo to quickly walk through the product efficiently.
+Here’s how Workstatus can help you.
+You can also take a live demo to walk through the product more efficiently.

 Workstatus is a cloud-based workforce management software that helps firms monitor their employees’ work hours to improve business activities.

 It also has features for payroll, tax benefits compliance with labor rules, employment contracts, and HR data security, including password encryption, an audit log, and built-in job costing reports.